perses/perses/docs/datasource.md

 ### Project level

-In case you would like to share a datasource across different dashboard in the **same** project, you will need to create an object called Datasource.
+In case you would like to share a datasource across different dashboards in the **same** project, you will need to create an object called Datasource.

 ```typescript